A mysterious package

 Largest of these was The Highway, a twelve lane monstrosity that could support massive volumes of road traffic, moving commuters into, out of and through the city.
 At some point or other, every smaller elevated road fed into The Highway.

-For the most, The Highway hung in the sky but for a stretch it dropped down to street level, running through a district of Neon City.
+For the most part, The Highway hung in the sky but for a stretch it dropped down to street level, running through a district of Neon City.

 Earning that district the name; Highway Zero.

 Situated in the centre of Highway Zero was Pie in the Sky.
-A rotating themed restaurant atop a tall implausibly thin needle tower and shaped like a pie.
-Inside the pie theme continued, colourful triangular segmented booths shaped like slices of pie contained benches arranged around white plastic tables, each slice given its own an amusing pie themed name.
+A rotating themed restaurant atop a tall, implausibly thin needle tower and shaped like a pie.
+Inside the pie theme continued, colourful triangular segmented booths shaped like slices of pie contained benches arranged around white plastic tables, each slice given its own, amusing pie themed name.

 Cheerful, vapid and shallow: The perfect Neon City package.

 Our contact; Bruno Sweetbriar was here.
 Young and good looking with angular chiselled features, a pouty expression, well moisturised complexion and dressed in the latest fashions.

 A white, tightfitting and half open Simaz & Jaccno shirt complemented his slim, muscled physique and a flashy Agrapla gold chain hung across the sheen of his shaved and lightly oiled chest.